kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 ## IC Synopsis - Tales from Persephone
->**TITLE**
+>**What Once Was Mine**
 	There are agonies that defy belief
 	There are screams that transcend time
 	No sharper pain than that of grief
 	For the loss of what once was mine
 	/
 	Acid burns and vision wanes
+	Flesh tears and blood stains
 	We cannot hide, we cannot run
-	Flesh tears and blood stains
 	They kill him first, then take our son
 	/
 	This man I cling to is not him
+	Rip, tear, rend limb from limb
 	He holds and heals and I do not die
-	Rip, tear, rend limb from limb
 	He soothes and comforts while I cry
 	/
 	Valindra crafts a salve to proffer
-	Claiming heart and scale and dragon's hoard
 	Vera becomes Rem's new stalker
+	We claim heart and scale and dragon's hoard
-	Before she departs in desirous accord
+	Whereupon she departs in desirous accord
 	/
 	At night we decide to keep the Hand
 	Rem and Ria soar across the land